-Perry Ellis International, Inc., a Florida corporation, incorporated in 1967.
+Perry Ellis International Inc a Florida corporation was incorporated in 1967.
 It is an apparel manufacturing company in the United States.
 It manages a portfolio of brands, some of which were established over 100 years ago.
-The Company designs, sources, markets and licenses its products nationally and internationally at multiple price points and across all levels of retail distribution in approximately 20,000 selling doors.
-Its portfolio of recognized brands include; Axist, Ben Hogan, C&C California, Cubavera, Farah, Grand Slam, Jantzen, John Henry, Laundry by Shelli Segal, Manhattan, Original Penguin by Munsingwear, Perry Ellis, Rafaella, and Savane.
-It also licenses the Callaway Golf brand, PGA Tour brand, and the Jack Nicklaus brand for golf apparel, licenses the Jag brand for men's and women's swimwear and cover-ups; and licenses the Nike brand for swimwear and swimwear accessories.
-The Company distributes its products to wholesale customers that represent all levels of retail distribution including department stores, national and regional chain stores, mass merchants, specialty stores, sporting goods stores, the corporate wear market, e-commerce, as well as clubs and independent retailers, in the United States, Canada, Mexico, the United Kingdom and Europe.
-Its largest customers are Kohl's Corporation, Macy's, Inc., Sam's Wholesale Club, The Marmaxx Group, and Dillard's Inc. It operates 42 Perry Ellis, six Original Penguin and two multi-brand retail outlet stores located in upscale retail outlet malls across the United States, United Kingdom and Puerto Rico.
-Its Men's Sportswear and Swim segment comprised of men's sportswear, swimwear and accessories; and its Direct-to-Consumer segment comprised of retail and e-commerce.
+The Company designs, sources, markets and licenses its products nationally and internationally at multiple price points and across all levels of retail distribution in approximately 25,000 selling doors.
+Its brands include; Axist, Ben Hogan, Cubavera, Farah, Grand Slam, Jantzen, John Henry, Laundry by Shelli Segal, Manhattan, Original Penguin by Munsingwear, Perry Ellis, Rafaella, and Savane.
+The Company distributes its products to wholesale customers that represent retail distribution including department stores, national and regional chain stores, mass merchants, specialty stores, sporting goods stores, the corporate wear market, e-commerce, as well as clubs and independent retailers, in the United States, Canada, Mexico, the United Kingdom and Europe.
+Its customers are Kohl's Corporation, Macy's, Inc., Sam's Wholesale Club, The Marmaxx Group, and Dillard's Inc. It operates approximately 42 Perry Ellis, nine Original Penguin and three multi-brand retail outlet stores located in upscale retail outlet malls across the United States, United Kingdom and Puerto Rico.
+Its Men's Sportswear and Swim segment comprised of men's sportswear, swimwear and accessories; and its Direct-to-Consumer segment is comprised of retail and e-commerce.
 Its menswear offerings include career and casual sportswear, golf apparel, sports apparel, swimwear, activewear and accessories.
 Its womenswear offerings include dresses, sportswear, swimwear, activewear and accessories.
 The Company distributes its products through luxury stores, department stores, national and regional chain stores, mass merchants, specialty stores, sporting goods stores, the corporate wear market, e-commerce, as well as clubs and independent retailers.
 Its material trademarks are registered with the United States Patent and Trademark Office and in other countries.
 The Company competes with numerous apparel designers, manufacturers, importers, licensors, and its own customers' private label programs.
 The Company is subject to U.S. federal, state and local laws and regulations affecting its business, including those promulgated under the Occupational Safety and Health Act, the Consumer Product Safety Act, the Flammable Fabrics Act, the Textile Fiber Product Identification Act, the rules and regulations of the Consumer Products Safety Commission, the Department of Homeland Security and various labor, workplace and related laws, as well as environmental laws and regulations.